2026 · OSINT / DFIR

 What carried forward

-The audit-the-design-before-building gate and the fail-closed posture.
-The repository itself stays private, permanently — it contains a real case.
+The audit-the-design-before-building gate, and the fail-closed posture that refuses rather than warns.
+The repository itself stays private, permanently: it holds a real case.

 Posts from this project